brandur/sorg/content/articles/breaktime.md

 living by the same technology that Magellan used to circumnavigate the globe.

-!fig src="/assets/images/breaktime/hourglass.jpg" caption="BreakTime Classic, or the timeless hourglass."
+{{Figure "BreakTime Classic, or the timeless hourglass."
+(NewImgSrcAndAlt "/assets/images/breaktime/hourglass.jpg" "BreakTime Classic, or the timeless hourglass.")}}

 For those interested, this is a very basic $16 [30 minute black sand hourglass][hourglass] available via Amazon.